 Help with finding entries on this site including an INDEX can be found under the “start here” tab on the home page

-Comments on the site should be made to Donald A. Brown, Visiting Scholar for Sustainability Ethics and Law, Widener University School of Law, by filling out the contact form.
-The site continues to benefit significantly from responsible comments on articles posted both in support of and in opposition to opinions expressed.
-The site will seek to respond in a few days to all comments that are substantive, that is are reasonable responses to issues actually raised, and not ad-hominem attacks nor violate minimum principles of civil discourse.
+Comments on the site should be made to Donald A. Brown, Scholar in Residence, Sustainability Ethics and Law, Widener University Commonwealth Law School by filling out the contact form..
+The site continues to benefit significantly from responsible comments on articles both in support of and in opposition to opinions expressed.HEREIN.

-Opinions expressed on Ethics and Climate are those of the author alone and should not be attributed to Widener University School of Law.
+Opinions expressed on Ethics and Climate are those of the author alone and should not be attributed to Widener University Commonwealth School of Law.